 WHO Global Network of Age-friendly Cities and Communities

 Cities and communities in the Network are of different sizes and are located in different parts of the world.
 Their efforts to become more age-friendly take place within very diverse cultural and socio-economic contexts.
-What all members of the Network do have in common is the desire and commitment to create physical and social urban environments that promote healthy and active ageing and a good quality of life for their older residents.
+What all members of the Network do have in common is the desire and commitment to promote healthy and active ageing and a good quality of life for their older residents.

 Any city or community that is committed to creating inclusive and accessible urban environments to benefit their ageing populations is welcome to join.

 Find about more about the Network and its members on our dedicated website Age-friendly World.